rafaelgou/the-phpjs-local-docs-collection/composer/00-intro.md

 Then, just run `composer` in order to run Composer instead of `php composer.phar`.

+#### Globally (on OSX via homebrew)

+Composer is part of the homebrew-php project.

+1. Tap the homebrew-php repository into your brew installation if you haven't done so yet: `brew tap josegonzalez/homebrew-php`
+2. Run `brew install josegonzalez/php/composer`.
+3. Use Composer with the `composer` command.

+> **Note:** If you receive an error saying PHP53 or higher is missing use this command to install php
+> `brew install php53-intl`

 ## Installation - Windows

 ### Using the Installer